 Every summer, the Ministry Inquiry Program offers opportunity for up to 14 students at Mennonite Church USA colleges, universities and seminaries to explore their call to ministry through a full-time eleven-week internship.
 Working under the supervision of a pastor, participants engage in various aspects of a minister’s life and work either in the congregational setting or through exploration of alternative ‘pastoral experiences’ (e.g. camp, service agencies).
-Participants set goals in consultation with both the supervising pastor and college administrator, and assess their goals through a reflection paper and evaluation.
-In most placements, students live with a host family from the congregation who provide lodging and food expenses.
-Students who complete this summer inquiry successfully are awarded a $2000 tuition scholarship toward their Mennonite college or seminary education.
+Participants set goals in consultation with both the supervising pastor and college administrator and assess their goals through a reflection paper and evaluation.
+In most placements, students live with a host family from the congregation who provides lodging and food.
+Students who successfully complete this summer inquiry are awarded a $2000 tuition scholarship toward their Mennonite college or seminary education.
 College credit may also be available depending on which school the participant attends.

 “[The Ministry Inquiry Program] was very educational and helped prepare me for a pastoral role sooner, “got my feet wet” you could say.
 So thankful for that program and all it does!”

-–Ashley Litwiller, Minister of Worship and Youth at Arthur Mennonite Church and 2013 MIP student at Orrville Mennonite Church, Orrville OH
+–Ashley Litwiller, 2013 MIP student at Orrville Mennonite Church, Orrville OH

 “[The Ministry Inquiry Program] was a great way to get experience “behind the scenes” of church that most people don’t think about when it comes to ministry and explore new opportunities.
 I highly recommend the program to anyone who wants to test the waters of ministry!”

-–Shannon Thiebeau, Director of Youth Ministries at Bluffton Mennonite Church and 2014 MIP student at Yellow Creek Mennonite Church, Goshen, IN
+–Shannon Thiebeau, 2014 MIP student at Yellow Creek Mennonite Church, Goshen, IN